jdcaperon/tmf3-mission-templates/README.md

-# tmf3-mission-templates
-TMF3 Mission Templates
+# TMF3 Mission Templates

+This repository contains templates for creating TMF missions.
+## Goals

+- Generate mission templates for all given maps given a base mission.
+- Publish these as releases with ZIPs.